Meshiest/mcdl/README.md

 - `mcdl -n` - download latest server as `server-1.17.1.jar`
 - `mcdl -n 1.16.5` - download 1.16.5 as `server-1.16.5.jar`

+### Windows

+To create shortcuts that will automatically download the latest snapshot:

+1. Right click on `mcdl.exe` and click "Create Shortcut"
+2. Right click on the newly created shortcut and click "Properties"
+3. In the "Target" text area, add "-s" to the end

+You can replace the "-s" in step 3 with any of the other flags from the examples above or the usage below

 ## Usage

 ```